uwcartlab/webmapping/Chapter07/readme.md

 Pull again after you’ve committed, but before you’ve tried pushing your changes to the current branch.

 After every commit, it is good practice to pull the remote repo to see if there were changes made _and then_ push your changes to the remote repo.
 Why do this?
 First, if something goes wrong with your computer and you just committed an update, you are at risk of losing it since it is not backed up to the remote repo.
-Second, pushing after each commit helps reduce merge conflicts because your team members can pull your changes often and make sure that they are working on the most up to date stuff.
+Second, pushing after each commit helps reduce merge conflicts because your team members can pull your changes often and make sure that they are working on the most up to date version.

 **7\.
 Use Milestones to Monitor Progress**

 The GitHub online site offers many features not included on the GitHub desktop client.
 Notably, GitHub online offers a project management feature called "milestones". _**Milestones**_ are used to track progress on project goals and feature development.
 In this class, you should create a milestone for every feature of your functional scope.
 For instance, some milestones could include: "Search Box", "Sequencing slider", "Legend", etc. Milestones can be ranked to prioritize the order tasks should be completed. _**Note:**_ You are required to add all functional requirements as milestones _after_ approval of the group project proposal to make the collaborative work transparent to us.

 Before you can enable project milestones, you'll need to activate "issues" on your repository.
 Normally, GitHub repositories automatically enable issue tracking.
-Because this is a forked repository, however, you'll ned to do it manually.
+Because this is a forked repository, however, you'll need to do it manually.
 Open your group project repository using GitHub online.
 Select "Settings" then scroll to the "Features" area of the main page.
 Check the box next to "Issues" (Figure 3.4).
 When you do, you should see a new "Issues" tab at the top of your repository page.

 ![figure7.3.4.png](img/figure7.3.4.png)